Skip to content

 Let's add another class, this time with inheritance involved:

 The new keyword works like it does in C#; it introduces a new method to hide an existing one.
-The hiding is partial; the new method is called only if the static type of the object and the arguemnt are both ColoredPoint.
+The hiding is partial; the new method is called only if the static type of the object and the argument are both ColoredPoint.

 Before we continue, let's remember what inheritance is for.
 Inheritance allows us to pass in instances of ColoredPoint to code that is expecting instances of Point and that code needs to work exactly like it had received a real instance of Point.
 In most languages, the equality operator is a virtual method, which means that this is true: